Best Practices For Managing Docker Dependencies

 Using multi-stage builds is a good practice for reducing the use of build dependencies in the deployed containerized application.
 It allows you to separate build and runtime environments, which subsequently shrinks the size of the final image.

-3. Keep Images Secure
+3. Keep images secure

 Keeping images secure is an important aspect of Docker dependency management.
 By maintaining Docker image security throughout the development lifecycle, you can guard your container environment against security flaws and insecure coding practices.